danrhodes/AutoKeywordLinker/README.md

 - Visual list of all keywords
 - Add new keywords with the "+ Add Keyword" button
 - Edit any keyword, target, or variations inline
+- 🆕 Toggle "Enable tags" checkbox for each keyword
 - Delete unwanted keywords with the "Delete" button

 <img width="937" height="324" alt="image" src="https://github.com/user-attachments/assets/33cab387-b82c-43cd-bf18-7aa384aa8a66" />